Hexagon/croner-rust/README.md

 For detailed usage and API documentation, visit [Croner on docs.rs](https://docs.rs/croner/).

-**A Note on Historical Dates, the Proleptic Gregorian Calendar and future dates**

-Croner relies on the `chrono` crate for all date and time calculations.
-It's important to understand that `chrono` uses a **proleptic Gregorian calendar**.

-A practical consequence of this is that `croner` will not show the "missing days" from historical calendar reforms.
-For example, during the Gregorian calendar reform in October 1582, the days from the 5th to the 14th were skipped in many countries. `croner`, following `chrono`'s proleptic calendar, will iterate through these non-existent dates (e.g., Oct 5, Oct 6, etc.) as if they were real.
+## Time and Calendar System

+Croner uses the `chrono` crate, which operates on a **proleptic Gregorian calendar**.
+This means it treats all dates, historical or future, as if the Gregorian calendar has always been in effect.
+Consequently, it does not account for historical calendar reforms (e.g., skipped days during the 1582 Gregorian adoption) and will iterate through all dates uniformly.
-To ensure stability and practical usability, `croner` operates within a defined date range.
-The earliest date supported is the beginning of **year 1 AD/CE**, a choice made to avoid the complexities of pre-CE calendar systems.
-The latest supported date is capped at the beginning of the **year 5000**, which serves as a safeguard to prevent infinite loops when searching for schedules that may be too far in the future or can never occur.
+For stability and practical use, Croner supports dates from **year 1 AD/CE** up to the beginning of **year 5000**, preventing searches that are too far into the past or future.

+### Daylight Saving Time (DST) Handling

+Croner-rust provides robust and predictable handling of Daylight Saving Time (DST) transitions, aligning with the Open Cron Pattern Specification (OCPS) and Vixie-cron's time-tested behavior.
+Jobs are categorized based on their time-unit field specifications:

+* **Fixed-Time Jobs**: Jobs with specific numerical values for seconds, minutes, and hours (e.g., `0 30 2 * * *`).
+* **Interval/Wildcard Jobs**: Jobs using wildcards (`*`) or step values (`*/N`) in their seconds, minutes, or hours fields (e.g., `*/5 * * * * *`).

+During DST transitions, Croner-rust behaves as follows:

+* **DST Gap (Spring Forward)**: When a scheduled time falls into a non-existent interval (e.g., 2:00 AM jumps to 3:00 AM):
+    * Fixed-Time Jobs: Will execute at the first valid second/minute immediately following the gap on the same calendar day.
+    * Interval/Wildcard Jobs: Occurrences within the gap are skipped.
+Subsequent executions resume at the next regularly scheduled interval relative to the new wall clock time.
+* **DST Overlap (Fall Back)**: When a scheduled time interval occurs twice (e.g., 2:00 AM falls back to 1:00 AM):
+    * Fixed-Time Jobs: Will execute only once, at its first occurrence in wall clock time.
+    * Interval/Wildcard Jobs: Will execute for each occurrence that matches its pattern in wall clock time within the duplicated hour.

 ## Development

 To start developing in the Croner project: